 Utilize your on-pin stats or your Pinterest analytics to learn more about your audience and the content they are most engaged with.
 Click to see a closeup of your Story Pin (or any of your other pins) to see what boards people are saving your pins to.
 Is it relevant?

 Also, I recommend tracking follower growth as you start to test out Story Pins.
 Although you can’t get direct click-throughs from Story Pins, one conversion you can get is followers.
 You can track this manually or through your Tailwind Analytics.

 If you are trying to brainstorm ideas on content for Story Pins, take a look at what is currently trending using the Pinterest Trends tool.
 Look at what’s trending across popular categories or type in a search term that is specific to your industry.

 Start using Story Pins once a week or so on the days your audience is most engaged.
 You will see that Story Pins get a much broader distribution in a shorter amount of time resulting in a large, more engaged audience!
 The accelerated stats will be exciting, but don’t get too carried away right off the bat.
 Although you get greater reach with Story Pins, remember there is still no direct link to your website.
 So don’t pour too much time into creating elaborate Story Pins.
-Keep them simple. #PROTIP // Repurpose Instagram story graphics that you already have!
+Keep them simple. #PROTIP // Repurpose Instagram story graphics, Reels, or TikTok videos that you already have!